marcuslimdw/marcuslimdw.github.io/_posts/2018-10-04-revisiting-the-central-limit-theorem-part-one.md

 ---
 layout: post
-title:  "Revisiting the Central Limit Theorem: Part One"
+title:  "Revisiting the central limit theorem: part one"
-subtitle: "What the CLT means"
 date: 2018-10-03 17:00:00 +0800
-categories: tutorials
+categories: [tutorials]
+tags: [clt, statistics]
-image_path: "/assets/revisiting-the-central-limit-theorem-part-one/"
+asset_path: "/assets/revisiting-the-central-limit-theorem-part-one/"
 ---

 In school, the Central Limit Theorem (CLT) was brought up briefly, glossed over, and then forgotten.
 Only when I myself became an educator did I realise I needed to understand it, and its importance, more thoroughly.

-First, what _is_ the CLT? <a href="https://en.wikipedia.org/wiki/Central_limit_theorem">Wikipedia</a> states that it establishes that "in some situations, when independent random variables are added, their properly normalised sum tends toward a normal distribution...even if the original variables themselves are not normally distributed."
+First, what _is_ the CLT?
+[Wikipedia](https://en.wikipedia.org/wiki/Central_limit_theorem) states that it establishes that "in some situations, when independent random variables are added, their properly normalised sum tends toward a normal distribution...even if the original variables themselves are not normally distributed."

 That's rather technical, and as it turns out, there are actually several versions of the CLT, each with specific implications.
 Which you choose depends on the specific context.